practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 TODO: Try to color green above the curve, and coral below the curve, to make a sort of "cave view".
 Consider going back to rectangles for this.

+NOTE: Mention lowest observed is not necessarily lowest experienced

 ![Day of week](http://i.imgur.com/QlBajBn.png)

 The graph above is a straightforward grouping and averaging by day of week.
 Since I don't work a normal M-F schedule, it may not be as meaningful for me as it would be for someone else.

 The error bars show the standard deviation from the mean for each day.
 This allows us to see how volitile mood ratings are for a given day -- the tighter the error bars, the more stable the average rating was.
 Note that this is *not* the same as the min/mix range shown in the previous graph.
-Min/max here isn't especially useful since every day of the week has the potential to receive a 1 or 9. (although *average* min/max might be useful? -- consider TODO)
+Min/max here isn't especially useful since every day of the week has the potential to receive a 1 or 9.

 Observations (probably separate this out from method discussion above): My worst days (Wed / Sat) are also the most volitile.
 Those days have historically been "days off" for me, but the lower ratings might not be so easily explained by saying "I like to work more than I like to rest".
 Those days are also transition points between work and rest, so it may be the context switch that makes me unstable.
 My best days (Monday and Friday) correspond with when I tend to start something new, and when I tend to "wrap stuff up" for the week, like everyone else.
 (My weekend work tends to be more about pushing various existing things along rather than starting new stuff or finishing old stuff)

+TODO: One way ANOVA + Post-hoc test on means each day -- expect to see wed and sat to stand out
+      Variance test on stdev -- expect wed to stand out as more volatile

 ![Frequency](http://i.imgur.com/ZwSNOHTl.png)